Rakesh9100/CalcDiverse/Calculators/Binomial-Expansion-Calculator/README.md

 ## Description :-

-A web application, can calculate and display the binomial expansion of given coefficients a, b and power n.
+Calculator that can calculate and display the binomial expansion of given coefficients a, b, and power n.

 ## Tech Stacks :-